rnfelice/hot.dots/README.md

 <!-- badges: end -->

-This paackage provides the code used in Fabre et al 2020 to calculate per-landmark rate and variance
+This package provides the code used in Fabre et al 2020 to calculate per-landmark rate and variance

 ## Installation